-As described in previous alternatives, the newly acquired land to the north is within the existing Runway 21 RPZ.
-Also, acquisition of approximately 11.1 acres of new avigation easements beyond the Runway 03 RPZ and approximately 12.8 acres of new avigation easement beyond the Runway 21 RPZ is recommended for obstruction removal in these areas.
+Acquisition of approximately 5.7 acres of new avigation easements beyond the Runway 03 RPZ and approximately 2.0 acres of new avigation easement beyond the Runway 21 RPZ is recommended for obstruction removal in these areas.

 If DOT&PF is unable to acquire the recommended property, some improvements recommended under this alternative will not be possible.